Feilner/homebridge-plc/README.md

 - `name`: unique name of the accessory
 - `manufacturer`: (optional) description
 - `db`: s7 data base number e.g. `4` for `DB4`
-- `enablePolling`: is mandatory as well to enable polling mode on platform level
+- `enablePolling`: (optional) when set to `true` the current state o will be polled.
+It is mandatory as well to enable polling mode on platform level.
 - `pollInterval` (optional) poll interval in seconds.
 Default value is `10` seconds.
 - `isEvent` offset and bit that is polled when set to 1 by the PLC the event is read and the bit is set to 0 by homebridge S7 type `Bool` PLC has to set to 0 e.g. `55.1` for `DB4DBX55.1`
 - `get_ProgrammableSwitchEvent`: offset to red current event of the switch.
 This is reported towards home app S7 type `Byte` e.g. `3` for `DB4DBB3`